Debt Collector Harassment

 You have a legal duty to repay any debts you owe, and your creditors and debt collectors have the right to take actions to recover money they have loaned, but there are limits to how far they can go.
 Congress passed the Fair Debt Collection Practices Act (FDCPA) in 1978 in recognition of the widespread abuses which were being perpetrated by debt collectors across the country, and you may be able to make use of this law to bring an end to the abuse, as well as recovering punitive damages.

-The Fitzsimmons Law Firm PLLC has more than 30 years of practice experience, and they have recovered well in excess of half a billion dollars in verdicts and settlements on behalf of its clients.
+The Fitzsimmons Law Firm PLLC has more than 40 years of practice experience, and they have recovered in excess of One Billion Dollars in verdicts and settlements on behalf of its clients.
 A West Virginia personal injury attorney from the firm is ready to fight for you in court.